yormy/guidelines/docs/v1/general/ux-ui.md

 - Accessibility: Screen reader support, proper contrast ratios
 - Microinteractions: feedback for user actions
 - Empty state: guidance when no data exists
+- Brainstorm various screen states, like when there is no data, or when the backend is slow or unresponsive
 -
 ## 1. Structure and Layout